A more privacy-friendly blog

 Vincent Bernat

-When I started this blog, I embraced some free services, like Disqus or Google Analytics.
-These services are quite invasive to users’ privacy.
-Over the years, I have tried to correct this to reach a point where I do not rely on any “privacy-hostile” services.
+When I started this blog, I embraced free services like Disqus and Google Analytics.
+These services are invasive to users’ privacy.
+Over the years, I have worked to eliminate them and reach a point where I do not rely on any “privacy-hostile” service.

 Analytics#

-Google Analytics is a ubiquitous solution to get a powerful analytics solution for free.
-It’s also a great way to provide data about your visitors to Google—also for free.
-There are self-hosted solutions like Matomo, GoatCounter, or Plausible.
+Google Analytics is a ubiquitous way to get powerful analytics for free.
+It also feeds data about your visitors to Google—also for free.
+Self-hosted alternatives exist, like Matomo, GoatCounter, or Plausible.

-I opted for a simpler solution: no analytics.
-It also enables me to think that my blog attracts thousands of visitors every day.
+I opted for a simpler solution: no analytics at all.
+This also lets me believe that my blog attracts thousands of visitors every day.

 Update (2019-02)